Diana Vickers: 2008–2009: The X Factor

 In 2008 Vickers auditioned for the fifth series of The X Factor, singing "The Blower's Daughter" by Damien Rice, after which Louis Walsh commented that she resembled a "little hippie".
 Vickers was selected for the live shows and was mentored by Cheryl Cole in the girls' category alongside Alexandra Burke and Laura White.

-Vickers regularly performed on The X Factor in her bare feet, a practice she continued into her later professional career.
+Vickers regularly performed barefoot on The X Factor, a practice she continued into her later professional career.
 Her live show performances attracted both praise and criticism, gaining attention for her on-stage hand gestures, which earned her the nickname "The Claw".

 On her first live show, Vickers sang U2's "With or Without You" and in her second live show Michael Jackson's "Man in the Mirror", for which she received praise from Dannii Minogue, describing it as "box fresh", with Simon Cowell remarking she was "the one to beat".
 The following week Vickers performed Charlie Chaplin's "Smile" and in week four Blondie's "Call Me", which again received praise from the judges.
 In week five of the live show stages, Vickers did not perform due to a bout of laryngitis.
 She had wanted to perform the Mariah Carey song "Always Be My Baby", but her doctor advised her not to, saying Vickers could do permanent damage to her vocal cords.
 This was the first time on the show that the producers had excused any act from performing.

 In week six, Vickers returned to the programme performing Coldplay's "Yellow", which received a negative reaction from the judges; Dannii Minogue commented that she didn’t "love the song choice", while Cowell suggested Vickers was still not well enough to perform.
 In week seven, Vickers performed Take That's "Patience" commenting that she now felt 100%.

 In the semi-final of the competition, Vickers performed Avril Lavigne's "Girlfriend" as her first song and received positive comments from the judges, including Cheryl Cole's comment that "she had got that sparkle back".
 Vickers followed this with Dido's "White Flag" but was voted out of the competition.
 She performed a reprise of "White Flag", where her fellow singers joined her on stage in a memorably emotional moment.
 She became the ninth contestant eliminated overall.
 Following the end of the series, she went on tour with the rest of the top eight contestants on The X Factor Live tour between February and March 2009.